ainsleyclark/go-mail/README.md

 ### Response:

-The mail response is used for debugging and inspecting results of the mailer, below is the `Response` type.
+The mail response is used for debugging and inspecting results of the mailer.
+Below is the `Response` type.

 ```go
 // Response represents the data passed back from a successful transmission.